IBM/data-broker/README.md

 applications in a workflow to exchange data through one or more shared namespaces.
 Thanks to a small set of primitives, applications in a workflow deployed in a (possibly) shared nothing distributed cluster, can easily share and exchange data and messages with a minimum effort.
-In- spired by the Linda coordination and communication model, the Data Broker provides a unified shared namespace to applications, which is independent from applications’ programming and communication model.
+Inspired by the Linda coordination and communication model, the Data Broker provides a unified shared namespace to applications, which is independent from applications’ programming and communication model.